July 10, 2016

-I didn’t rest, I couldn’t.
-I looked all over the internet till I found his soundpack and the way to get it on my phone.
+I didn’t give up, though; I couldn’t.
+I looked all over the internet till I found the soundpack with his voice and the way to get it on my phone.
 Stephen was back.

-Taking a glimpse of those soundpack files, though, activated another passion of mine: customization.
+Taking a look at those soundpack files, though, activated another passion of mine: customization.
 The possibilities could be endless!
-A browse of the good ol’ Starcraft wav files was my first thought, but then I realized that I could make something better – better than Starcraft?! – out of this.
+Making road directions out the good ol’ Starcraft wav files was my first thought, but then I realized that I could make something better – better than Starcraft?! – out of this.
 There was no Greek language on the app, so I thought of making a Greek soundpack; it could even work as a demo for the dev team behind Waze.

 I reached the Greek crowdsourcing community that was already working on the app’s UI text translations and map editing and, after that, I passed my demo to the Waze team.